jpoehls/zduck.com/_posts/2012/2012-06-23-powershell-batch-files-exit-codes.md

 Write-Host "You'll never see this."
 </pre>

 The `throw` keyword is how you generate a terminating error in PowerShell.
-It will, _sometimes_ cause your PowerShell script to return a failing exit code (1).
+It will, sometimes, cause your PowerShell script to return a failing exit code (1).
 Wait, when does it _not_ cause a failing exit code, you ask?
-Ah, this is where PowerShell's warts start to show.
+This is where PowerShell's warts start to show.
 Let me demonstrate some scenarios.

 <pre data-language="powershell">
 # broken.ps1